Rollcloud/fireflies/README.md

 ## Software Setup

-Install MicroPython on Pico and copy across the Python files.
+Install MicroPython on Pico and copy the files in `rp2/` across to the Pico.

 Setup software on the host machine for linting.